trstlabs/intento/docs/docs/module/authentication.md

    - This removes the need for additional signer checks within the Intent module.

 2. **Controlled Configuration**:
-   - The user specifies which Hosted ICA is used, and this configuration is already expected and verified during setup.
+   - The flow submission from the user specifies which Trustless Execution Agent (and the fee configuration thereof) is used, and this configuration is already expected and verified during setup.

 3. **Security for `MsgExec`**:
-   - Restricting Hosted ICA messages to `MsgExec` ensures that only delegated flows are performed, maintaining the security model.
+   - Restricting Trustless Execution Agent messages to `MsgExec` ensures that only delegated flows are performed, maintaining the security model.

 ---